lupyuen/pinetime-updater/README.md

-# pinetime-updater: Flash firmware to PineTime the wired way with OpenOCD
+# pinetime-updater: Flash firmware to PineTime the friendly wired way with OpenOCD

 ![](pinetime-updater.png)